-BONUS: Get your free weekly and Master planner by clicking on the button below!
+BONUS: Get your free Weekly and Master Planner by clicking on the button below!

 Next, I grabbed my trusty labeller to make the heading tags.
-This has been another great purchase that has been useful not just when I'm working with clients, but also for labelling different items throughout my home.
+This has been another great purchase that has been useful not just when I'm working with clients, but also for labeling different items throughout my home.

 In terms of how I use this planning method...
 I usually plan out the week ahead on a Sunday afternoon/evening, which takes about 10 minutes.
 I have a quick walk around the house to see if there's any home/family-related tasks I need to complete (e.g. the monthly meal plan, buy shoes for the kids, clear out a cupboard, buy a birthday present etc).

 There are some fantastic apps out there for creating lists on your phone such as 2Do, Remember The Milk, Nubi Do, Tasker.... but for me, the physical act of crossing things off and throwing out the paper at the end of the week makes me feel that I have really achieved something!